 rights_checklist_web.jpg

-In 2008, the Miscellaneous Acts Amendment (Same Sex Relationships) Act 2008 (NSW) came into force.
-This means that children born through assisted reproductive technology (ART) to lesbian couples will have two legally recognised mothers.
+On Monday 22 September 2008, the Miscellaneous Acts Amendment (Same Sex Relationships) Act 2008 (NSW) came into force.
+This means that children born through assisted reproductive technology (ART) to lesbian couples will have two legally-recognised mothers.
 This laws applies retrospectively to children already born, as well as children born in the future.

-We have answered your FAQs about the lesbian parenting laws.
+We have answered your FAQs about these new lesbian parenting laws.

 How will the new lesbian parenting laws work?